Skip to content

 Scope of this chapter

-Each child who has been referred into local authority children's social care should have an individual assessment to identify their needs.
-The assessment should seek to understand the impact on the child of any parental behaviours and factors in their environment (such as housing and income).
+Each child who has been referred to local authority children's social care should have an individual assessment to identify their needs and to understand the impact of any parental behaviour on them as an individual.
 Local authorities have to give due regard to a child's age and understanding when determining what (if any) services to provide under Section 17 of the Children Act 1989, and before making decisions about action to be taken to protect individual children under Section 47 of the Children Act 1989.

 Related guidance